Skip to main content

 The account default admin role can never be deleted or customised.
 It will always exist as a permission level in your account.

-Custom Admin (additional custom permission levels based off the Admin role)
+Custom Admin (additional custom permission levels based on the Admin role)

 Can see and edit all pay information.
 Can edit most organisation settings